The Difference Between A Hurricane, Typhoon, And Cyclone

 The Dangers Of A Monsoon

 For the most part, the agricultural sectors of the regions affected by monsoons have adapted to this weather pattern over time.
-In fact, the whole agricultural economy now relies on monsoon seasons and plans its activities around the rainfall during this period.
+In fact, the whole agricultural economy now relies on monsoon seasons and plans its activities around the rainfall during this time.

 1) Heavy Rains And Flash Flooding